The Positive Impact of Reading on Children’s Development

 What are the core root causes of the importance of reading?

-The fact that brain structure is altered is truly striking, although it makes sense since early childhood is the period in which the brain develops the most.
-This means that your children are helped in the long term, not just the short term, by reading with them.
+The fact that brain structure is altered is truly striking, although it makes sense since early childhood is when the brain develops the most.
+This means, by reading with them, your children are helped in the long term, not just the short term.

 4) How to get your kids interested in reading

-It sounds like an oversimplification, but one of the best ways to get your child reading is to expose them to a larger amount of books, more of the time.
-A National Literacy Trust study looked into the effects of increased exposure to books on children, and found that 80% of children who read at above average levels for their age have access to more books.
-This was mirrored by the fact that 58% of children who read below the level expected of them owned no books of their own.
+It sounds like an oversimplification, but one of the best ways to get your child reading is to expose them to a larger amount of books.
+A National Literacy Trust study looked into the effects of increased exposure to books on children and found that 80% of children who read at above-average levels for their age have access to more books.
+This was mirrored by the fact that 58% of children who read below the expected level owned no books.

-The question is: how can we keep our kids interested in reading, when the world of tablets, smartphones and TV is so instantly gratifying?
-Well, the trick is to not expect to hold their attention for as long as you might like.
-Ultimately, the reason that smartphone games and CBeebies are so popular is because they understand that children, particularly toddlers under two years old, don’t have long attention spans anyway.
-So when it comes to reading to your kids, keep it short and sweet, but regular.
+The question is: how can we keep our kids interested in reading when the world of tablets, smartphones and TV is so instantly gratifying?
+Well, the trick is not to expect to hold their attention for as long as you might like.
+Ultimately, smartphone games and CBeebies are so popular because they understand that children, particularly toddlers under two years old, don’t have long attention spans anyway.
+So when it comes to reading to your kids, keep it short and sweet but regular.

 The government has also offered tips on how to develop reading skills at an early age: